LakshinG/kaban_assessment/README.md

-# Modern Kanban Task Manager
+# Kanban Task Manager

-A high-performance, drag-and-drop Kanban board application built with React, TypeScript, Vite, and Supabase.
-Designed with a premium aesthetic inspired by Linear and Notion, featuring deep dark modes, micro-animations, and full relational database support for advanced task management.
+A professional, comprehensive Kanban board application built with React, TypeScript, Vite, and Supabase.
+Designed with a premium aesthetic, featuring deep dark modes, micro-animations, and full relational database support for advanced task management.

-## 🚀 Features
+## Features

 * **Interactive Kanban Board:** Drag and drop tasks smoothly between columns (`To Do`, `In Progress`, `In Review`, `Done`) using `@dnd-kit/core`.
 * **Advanced Task Details:** A comprehensive modal to manage task descriptions, priorities, and statuses.